Shaunak-Pandya/CRUD-Python/README.md

-# CRUD in Python

-#About
-1) Contact Management System made in Python with Database Connectivity
+# Contact Management System made in Python with Database Connectivity

 #Libraries used:
 1) Tkinter